Hamburg: Music

 Hamburg State Opera is a leading opera company.
 Its orchestra is the Philharmoniker Hamburg.
 The city's other major orchestra is the NDR Elbphilharmonie Orchestra.
 The main concert venue is the new concert hall Elbphilharmonie.
 Before it was the Laeiszhalle, Musikhalle Hamburg.
 The Laeiszhalle also houses a third orchestra, the Hamburger Symphoniker.
 György Ligeti and Alfred Schnittke taught at the Hochschule für Musik und Theater Hamburg.

 Hamburg is the birthplace of Johannes Brahms, who spent his formative early years in the city, and the birthplace and home of waltz composer Oscar Fetrás, who wrote the "Mondnacht auf der Alster" waltz.

 Since the German premiere of Cats in 1986, there have always been musicals running, including The Phantom of the Opera, The Lion King, Dirty Dancing, and Dance of the Vampires.
 This density, the highest in Germany, is partly due to the major musical production company Stage Entertainment being based in the city.

 In addition to musicals, opera houses, concert halls, and theatres, the cityscape is characterised by a large music scene.
 This includes, among other things, over 100 music venues, several annual festivals and over 50 event organisers based in Hamburg.
 Larger venues include the Barclaycard Arena, the Bahrenfeld harness racing track, and Hamburg City Park.

 Hamburg was an important centre of rock music in the early 1960s.
 The Beatles lived and played in Hamburg from August 1960 to December 1962.
 They proved popular and gained local acclaim.
 Prior to the group's initial recording and widespread fame, Hamburg provided residency and performing venues for the band during the time they performed there.
-One of the venues they performed at was the Star-Club on St. Pauli.
+One of the venues they performed at was the Star-Club in St. Pauli.

 Pop musicians from Hamburg include Udo Lindenberg, Deichkind, and Jan Delay.
 The singer Annett Louisan lives in the city.

 An important meeting place for Hamburg musicians from the 1970s to the mid-1980s was the jazz pub Onkel Pö, which was originally founded in the Pöseldorf neighbourhood and later moved to Eppendorf.
 Many musicians who were counted as part of the "Hamburg scene" met here.
 In addition to Udo Lindenberg, these included Otto Waalkes, Hans Scheibner and groups such as Torfrock and Frumpy.
 One of the members of the band Frumpy was the Hamburg-born singer and composer Inga Rumpf.